Anti-Zeno purification of spin baths by quantum probe measurements: Discussion

+Remarkably, we have shown that a desired steady state of the bath is attained with appreciable success probability that is nearly independent of the number of measurements $m$, in sharp contrast to the standard KLM protocol \cite{klm}, due to the correlation of successful outcomes of the CT as the B-distribution narrows down [Fig.\,\ref{BathPure}(b)].
+This improved scaling of spin-bath purification probability with the number of successful outcomes can be further improved by a protocol that is akin to optimized conditional measurements introduced by us to control the evolution of quantum observables \cite{ref70,ref71,ref77}.

-The ability, proposed and demonstrated here, to cool down (purify) the bath to a low-entropy steady state, allows us to preserve spin coherence or cause its oscillations over much longer times than with a thermal bath.
-This may substantially benefit quantum information processing or sensing, since, unlike existing dynamical control methods (such as dynamical decoupling (DD) \cite{ref35,ref37,ref38,ref39} or the bath-optimized minimal-energy control (BOMEC) devised by us \cite{ref42,ref43}, this measurement-induced steady-state remains imprinted on the bath long after the control has been switched off.
+A spin bath purified by our method can be advantageous for quantum sensing and quantum computation: unlike existing dynamical control of qubits, which is in effect only during the pulse sequence, such as dynamical decoupling (DD) \cite{ref35,ref37,ref38,ref39}, or the bath-optimized minimal-energy control (BOMEC) devised by us \cite{ref42}), our measurement-induced steady-state of the bath persists long after the control has ceased and therefore allows us to perform coherent operations on other qubits immersed in the bath over considerably long time scales (Fig.\,\ref{fig:four}).

+An important application to quantum sensing is foreseen for the CTs that yield pronounced coherence oscillations of the probe spin in the AZE regime (Fig.\,\ref{fig:three} and Supplementary Note 4 ): such oscillations allow us to identify bath spins that strongly-interact with the probe via their high $j$ (high-field) state.
+Such states are currently identified through complex correlation spectroscopy methods \cite{ref71, ref72}.
+For example, from the underdamped AZE oscillations in Fig.\,\ref{fig:three}, we identify the presence of a nuclear spin-bath state whose large coupling strength with the NV probe is $\sim 500 \mathrm{kHz}$.
+Since the individual couplings to each nuclear spin cannot be resolved, we only obtain the collective effects of the bath.

+To conclude, we have introduced handles on spin-bath purification as a method of coherence preservation of qubits in such baths beyond the limitations of existing dynamical control that leaves the bath unchanged \cite{ref35,ref37,ref38,ref64,ref66,ref67}.
+These handles are also prerequisites for the exploitation of spin baths prepared in purified states whose lifetime can be extended by few orders of magnitude, as a quantum memory.
+Their reliable long-term storage of quantum information \cite{ref70,ref71,ref72,ref73} is a functionality compatible with quantum network operations \cite{hansen-r74,ref74a}.
+Alternatively, by virtue of their low entropy, such purification of spin baths is expected to substantially increase the signal-to-noise ratio of quantum sensing \cite{ref10,ref13,ref14,ref15,ref16,ref17,ref18,ref19,ref20,ref21,ref22,ref23,ref24,ref24.10,ref25,ref26,ref27,ref28,ref29,ref32}.